 Kits are simply a way to group products for purposes of selling them as a single unit in an opportunity or billing.
 A product can be sold by itself or bundled together in a kit.

 Creating a Kit

 - Navigate to the product tab and Create a new product for the Kit.
-Make sure the inventory type is set to "Kit".
+Make sure the inventory type is set to Kit.
 The unit cost of the kit should be the sum of the cost of its components, and should always be in the base currency of your organization.

 - Under the Product Parts related list select new product part.
 Add the quantity of the unit to be included in the kit and click save.

 If a product is a kit component, the parent product will be listed in the parent product related list.